scenic-views/scenic/README.md

 The `update_view` statement used by default will drop your view then create a new version of it.

-This is not desirable when you have complicated hierarchies of views, especially when some of those views may be materialized and take a long time to recreate.

 You can use `replace_view` to generate a CREATE OR REPLACE VIEW SQL statement.

 See postgresql documentation on how this works: